 While the Son incarnate is certainly a real man, an individual person, he is much more.
 His humanity is, as J. B. Torrance insisted, “vicarious humanity.”
 What becomes of him is not small-print, back-page news, which may or may not be relevant to us.
 He is the one in whom all things came into being and are continually upheld, thus what becomes of him has immediate implications for the whole creation.
 This fact should lead us to see with Paul that when Christ died, we died.
 When he rose, we rose.
 When he ascended, we were lifted up in him to the Father’s arms (see Ephesians 2:4-6; 2Corinthians 5:14ff).
 But this is a subject for another day (see my books, The Great Dance, and Jesus and the Undoing of Adam, and the lecture series, “The Big Picture: From the Trinity to Our Adoption in Christ”).
 For now, the point is that it was Jesus’ relationship with the entire cosmos and with the whole human race that called a halt to any notion of limited atonement that I had running though my brain.
 The life, death, resurrection and ascension of the incarnate Son/Creator was as wide and deep and large as creation itself.
-To deny this was simply to deny that Jesus was the incarnate Son of God and the Creator in and through and by and for whom all things were created and are sustained.
+To deny this simply was to deny that Jesus was the incarnate Son of God and the Creator in and through and by and for whom all things were created and are sustained.

-I remember standing on Canal street in New Orleans arguing with a Calvinist about this very point.
+I remember standing on Canal Street in New Orleans arguing with a Calvinist about this very point.
 He did not like my questioning the doctrine of limited atonement.
 We were both attending an American Academy of Religion conference and happened to bump into one another on our way to get something to eat.
 He started firing questions at me.
-There were hundreds, if not thousands, of people on Canal street at that moment, and I asked him, “where did these people come from?”
-He answered, “God made them.”
-I asked, “which God?”
+There were hundreds, if not thousands, of people on Canal Street at that moment, and I asked him: “Where did these people come from?”
+He answered: “God made them.”
+I asked: “Which God?”
 He tried to look perplexed, but he knew where I was going.
-So I asked again, “which God?”
-And he said, “you know, the Christian God.”
+So I asked again: “Which God?”
+And he said: “You know, the Christian God.”
 Notice that he did not say, “the Father, Son and Spirit,” for that would mean that all of these people had come into being through Jesus, and thus that Jesus already had a relationship with them.
 So I just stared at him waiting for more.
 So he qualified his remarks, by adding, “God created them through common grace.”
 “You are hiding,” I said, which he did not like at all.
 “Hiding from what?” he retorted.
 “Behind the smoke screen of God’s common grace, you are hiding the plain biblical fact that all of these people came into being and continue to live through Jesus Christ.”
 He acted like he could not understand what I meant.
 For the deity of Christ, the fact that Jesus is the one in and through and by and for whom all things were created and are sustained is the end of the doctrine of limited atonement, and he knew it.
 The fact that Jesus is God means that the entire cosmos, and the whole human race within it, are implicated in his incarnate existence, and in what becomes of him.
 If he dies, we die.
 If he rises, we rise.
 If he ascends to the Father, we ascend to the Father.
 And that is what happened.

-(3) My third reason for leaving Calvinism is more pastoral, and has to do with the way Calvinism gave me nothing objectively real to proclaim as divine fact, and thus leaves us with no basis for real assurance.
+(3) My third reason for leaving Calvinism is more pastoral and has to do with the way Calvinism gave me nothing objectively real to proclaim as divine fact, and thus leaves us with no basis for real assurance.
 For me, the very heart of Christian living is parrhesia—assurance, confidence, freedom, security—which is rooted in the Father’s eternal and unyielding love, which Jesus himself reveals to us in the Spirit.
 But how could I hope that Jesus would reveal the Father’s love to a person, in the power of the Spirit, when I could not declare to them that it was absolutely true.
 Let me cite Calvin again.

 Now we shall possess a right definition of faith if we call it a firm and certain knowledge of God’s benevolence toward us, founded upon the truth of the freely given promise in Christ, both revealed to our minds and sealed upon our hearts through the Holy Spirit (Institutes, III.2.7).

 For Calvin, the very center of Christian faith is the certain knowledge that God is for us.
 Without knowing that we belong to the Father himself, and without experiencing the unearthly assurance that baptizes our souls as we do, our souls are left simmering in the poisonous roux of fear.
 And here we should note Louis Berkhof’s lament: “There are comparatively few Christians to-day, who really glory in the assurance of salvation.
-The note of heavenly joy seems to have died away out of the life of God’s people” (Louis Berkhof, The Assurance of Faith, p.
+The note of heavenly joy seems to have died away out of the life of God’s people” (Louis Berkhof, Assurance of Faith, p.
 16).
 Berkhof was a Calvinist theologian of the last century.
 So we have Calvin defining faith as a firm and certain knowledge of God’s benevolence toward us, and Berkhof lamenting the fact that few Christians experience real assurance.
 Wonder why?

 Is there is way to experience real assurance of the Father’s love and of our salvation in Christ when are told that before the foundation of the world God elected some to be saved in grace and others to be damned for the glorification of divine justice?
 Calvin himself recognized the problem and pointed us in the right direction, only to fall at the last hurdle.
 Calvin directs us to Christ as the mirror of our election (Institutes III.xxiv.5), so if we struggle with whether or not we are one of the chosen, we are to look to Christ.
 But, and this is the problem, the mirror of Christ reflects two groups of people, the one’s loved by Jesus’ Father, and the others who are eternally not loved and doomed by the same Father.

 This is a serious problem.
 The human soul is fragile.
 It is designed by God to live out of the baptism of unearthly assurance that comes from a firm and certain knowledge of the Father’s love.
 But how can we know that the Father loves us when he may have rejected us before the foundation of the world?
-Calvinism give us nothing objective to say to the world, no unconditional word of God to proclaim openly to everyone—except that we are all sinners.
+Calvinism gives us nothing objective to say to the world, no unconditional word of God to proclaim openly to everyone—except that we are all sinners.
 What is the gospel to be proclaimed according to Calvinism?
 For me, the gospel is the good news of Jesus Christ and of what became of the cosmos and of the human race in him.
 When he died, we died.
 When he rose, we rose.
 When he ascended, we ascended into the Father’s embrace, and there accepted forever as his adopted children.
 Our adoption in Christ is objectively true for everyone, a divine fact, established in Jesus Christ’s own existence forever, whether anyone believes it or not.
-To believe the truth, to believe that you are so loved and accepted is to experience the unearthly assurance of the Father’s love, and thus to begin the journey of learning how to live life in the security and freedom of his passionate embrace.
+To believe the truth, to believe that you are so loved and accepted is to experience the unearthly assurance of the Father’s love, and thus to begin the journey of learning how to live life in the Holy Spirit, and in the security and freedom of Jesus himself.

 A Calvinist could only hear what I am saying and conclude that I am teaching universalism.
-While I am not a universalist, I am saying that before the foundation of the world, the Father, Son and Spirit set their love upon us all, determining to give us a place in the very trinitarian life itself.
+While I am not a universalist, I am saying that before the foundation of the world, the Father, Son and Spirit set their love upon us all, determining to give us a place in the very Trinitarian life itself.
 And, I am saying that Jesus has fulfilled the Father’s dreams of our adoption.
 In his incarnate life, death, resurrection and ascension he cleansed us of sin, recreated us in his resurrection, and lifted us all into the Father’s arms in his ascension.
 The Holy Spirit himself was poured out on all flesh to bring us to know the truth so that we could be set free from the great darkness and its terrible, life-canceling fear.

 The fact that we are all included in Christ—and in him adopted children of the Father—and the fact that the Holy Spirit has been sent to lead us to know the truth does not mean universalism; it means that we have something real to preach, namely that we all have a beautiful life to live, and that we are all called to live it, called to believe in Jesus and his Father, called to let go of our hellish anxiety and to receive the Father’s love and live.
 The ones who believe in the witness of the Spirit to our adoption by the Father in his Son, experience the baptism of unearthly assurance (the firm and certain knowledge that the Father himself loves us).
 Those who don’t believe the Spirit’s witness do not experience the baptism, and continue to live in the doom of the darkness and its anxious hell.
 Let me put this another way.
 The human race has been justified by the Father, Son and Spirit.
 Those who believe that God has justified them, experience the freedom of their justification—rest, peace, hope, assurance.
 Those who don’t believe that God has justified them, continue to experience a life of striving and self-justification, anxiety and insecurity—religious death.